materight/ais-projects/bio_inspired_ai/notes.md

 In general, the same parameter values can obtain very different results on different problems.

 - **What is the effect of changing the number of variables on each tested function?** \
 An higher number of variables drastically decrease the performance of the EA, in every tested function.
-This is caused by the "curse of dimensionality" since more variables mean a larger space to explore.
+This is caused by the "curse of dimensionality" since more variables means a larger space to explore.

 ### Questions
 - **Why is it useful to introduce crossover in EA?
 Can you think of any cases when mutation-only can work effectively, without crossover?
 What about using crossover only, without mutation?** \